ARM-software/arm-trusted-firmware/docs/plat/arm/fvp/fvp-support.rst

 Fixed Virtual Platform (FVP) Support
 ------------------------------------

+An |FVP| provides a complete simulation of an Arm system.
+This is a generic term used for all kinds of vastly different and incompatible systems.
+One category of these systems are the ``FVP_Base`` family of FVPs.
+These are entirely virtual platforms, largely used for early feature development.
+They offer a large degrees of customisation but share a lot of similarities.
+The ``fvp`` platform in TF-A supports these platforms only.
+Despite the generic name, other FVPs (eg FVP_TC4) have their own dedicated TF-A platforms and will not work with this one.

-This section lists the supported Arm |FVP| platforms.
-Please refer to the FVP documentation for a detailed description of the model parameter options.
+Please refer to each FVP's documentation for a detailed description of the model parameter options.

 The latest version of the AArch64 build of TF-A has been tested on the following Arm FVPs without shifted affinities, and that do not support threaded CPU cores